Vilijan/ASABidding/README.md

 ## Final thoughts

 If you have made it this far I want to sincerely thank you for reading this solution.
 I hope that you learned something new and interesting as it was the case for me.

+I strongly believe that we are just starting to scratch the surface of the usage of smart contracts through creating different Decentralized Applications.
+I think that a lot of systems in the future will depend on signatures from smart contracts instead of some legal authorities.
+There is a really exciting future a head of us :)

-This solution is intended for learning purposes only.
-It does not cover error checking and other edge cases therefore, should not be used as a production application.
+***This solution is intended for learning purposes only.
+It does not cover error checking and other edge cases therefore, should not be used as a production application.***

-I want to thanks [Cossimo Bassi](https://developer.algorand.org/u/cusma/) for making a tutorial on using smart contracts in the [Algo Realm Game](https://developer.algorand.org/solutions/algorealm-nft-royalty-game/) which inspired me to make this application.
+In the end I want to thanks [Cossimo Bassi](https://developer.algorand.org/u/cusma/) for making a tutorial on using smart contracts in the [Algo Realm Game](https://developer.algorand.org/solutions/algorealm-nft-royalty-game/) which inspired me to make this application.